grisp/grisp_cryptoauth/README.md

 * We follow Microchips compressed certificate format [1] and OpenSSL 'best practice'
 * The signature size is 64 bytes max, hence you should sign the device certificate over the P-256 curve
+* The above point means that you need to use a P-256 based CA key
 * The validity dates must align with an expire time of years, e.g. multiples of 365 days
 * Like OpenSSL we use utcTime before (including) 2049 and generalTime afterwards